 Our geoliberated life in Spain

 Geoarbitrage is near and dear to the Debt Free Guys.
-After all, they used geoarbitrage to live 3 months in Spain.
+After all, we used geoarbitrage to live 3 months in Spain.